AnonymerNiklasistanonym/osu-api-v2/README.md

    import osuApiV2 from "osu-api-v2"

    osuApiV2.oauth.clientCredentialsGrant(
-       1234,          // Replace with your value
-       "PLACEHOLDER", // Replace with your value ).then(oauthAccessToken => {
+       1234,                        // Replace with your value (client ID) "PLACEHOLDER_CLIENT_SECRET", // Replace with your value (client secret) ).then(oauthAccessToken => {
        console.log(oauthAccessToken)
    }).catch(console.error)